angeloey/3D-Camera-Renderer/README.md

 The system also contains customization options such a colour slider, and fov adjustment, which are modified in their corresponding menu via the touchscreen interface.

 Verification of Successful Operation:
 The fundamental operation of the system can be considered successful if a scene/object can be scanned by the device, producing a render which can be interacted with by user.
 I.e. can be rotate around all 3 Axis at will.
+A wide array of diferent technologies and peripherals will be used by the system to achieve this, and will work together without error or conflict.

 ## 2 - Hardware Design